TrulsJohan/exam/README.md

 ### Project Exam 1

 Project Exam 1, evolved around making a interactive blog website for a client.
-The projects objective was to reflect the skills and learnsett given during the frist semester at Noroff, as well as the student´s creativity, design prinicples, technical knowladge and project management and devolpment.
+The projects objective was to reflect the skills and learnsett given to us during the frist year at Noroff, as well as the student´s creativity, design prinicples, technical knowladge and project management and devolpment.

 ### Técho

 Técho is a blog website for future home technology.
-The blogs consists of technology that will come in the future and also already in use tech.
-Its a way for users to stay updated on the latest home tech.
+The blogs consists of technology that will come in the future and also already in-use-tech.
+Its a way for users to stay updated on the latest home technology.

 ## Features